kestra-io/docs/content/blogs/2024-10-22-credit-agricole-case-study.md

 As we continue to expand Kestra’s role across our operations, we’re excited to explore even more use cases in the future.
 If this resonates with your challenges, consider giving Kestra a star on GitHub and becoming a part of the growing community.
 You can also join the conversation and share your feedback directly on Slack or by opening a GitHub issue.

 As we continue to expand Kestra’s role across our operations, we’re excited to explore even more use cases in the future.
-If this resonates with your challenges, consider giving KestraIf you like the project, give them [a GitHub star](https://github.com/kestra-io/kestra) and join [the community](https://kestra.io/slack).
+If this resonates with your challenges, consider giving Kestra [a GitHub star](https://github.com/kestra-io/kestra) and join [the community](https://kestra.io/slack).